Enhance future Town services by:

 The Solid Waste Advisory Group (SWAG), which has representatives from the Town of Chapel Hill, Town of Carrboro, Town of Hillsborough, Orange County, UNC Chapel Hill, and UNC Healthcare, is currently focused on completing an interlocal agreement for solid waste management and planning for the community’s long-term solid waste management needs.

 Preparation for Severe Weather Events

 Current Status - Hazard Mitigation

 The Town of Chapel Hill continues to participate in the Eno-Haw Hazard Mitigation Plan, a regional planning effort to identify and reduce risk to natural hazards in order to protect the health, safety, quality of life, environment, and economy of the Eno Haw area.
 The plan was adopted by the Council February 8, 2016, and we participate in annual meetings to review the plan.
 The last meeting was June 13, 2017.

 Staff is currently in the final stages of reviewing our revised snow/ ice pretreatment and removal priorities with partners.

 In preparation for Winter Storm Helena, staff successfully monitored weather forecasts, communicated with partners, implemented staffing plans, pre-treated all approximately 750 paved town-maintained streets and 20 state secondary streets, and staged additional contractor equipment.
-This included preparations for the pilot expanded sidewalk snow removal downtown and along Martin Luther King Jr., Blvd.
+This included preparing for the pilot expansion of sidewalk snow removal downtown and along Martin Luther King Jr., Blvd.

 Communications efforts include preparing key messages (such as snow/ice FAQs) in advance of storms; issuing relevant and timely news and information; and responding to resident questions and concerns via phone calls, emails and social media during and after storms.
 Communications and Public Affairs (CaPA) is in process of creating an internal communication team to assist these efforts during large scale community emergencies.